sass/sass/spec/syntax.md

 ### Vendor Prefix

-Some identifiers have with a *vendor prefix*, which is an initial substring beginning with U+002D HYPHEN-MINUS code point followed by one or more non-U+002D code points followed by another U+002D.
+Some identifiers have a *vendor prefix*, which is an initial substring beginning with U+002D HYPHEN-MINUS code point followed by one or more non-U+002D code points followed by another U+002D.
 An identifier only has a vendor prefix if the final U+002D is followed by additional text.
 This additional text is referred to as the *unprefixed identifier*.

 ## Grammar